 At the SSE we use 'witnesses' to share their own experiences with the students that we have on our programmes.
 These witnesses are themselves social entrepreneurs and can share the mistakes they made, the challenges they faced and how they overcame them.

 In some areas, we recognise that students need the best possible advice and guidance.
-We bring in experts from fields such as financial management, business planning, sales, marketing, managing people and partnering for students to listen to and question.
+We bring in experts from fields such as financial management, business planning, sales and marketing.

 Where appropriate, the SSE uses mentors to offer students offer personal advice and guidance, coaching, information, support and contacts.
 These relationships often continue long past the SSE programme.